 Periodontitis, also known as gum disease, is a chronic condition that affects the gum tissue and surrounding bone.
-It is an irreversible condition, which, if left untreated, can lead to loss of bone and eventually the teeth.
-According to the American Dental Association (ADA), almost half of American adults above the age of 30 suffer from periodontal disease.
+It is an irreversible condition that can lead to loss of bone and eventually the teeth if left untreated.
+According to the American Dental Association (ADA), almost half of American adults above 30 suffer from periodontal disease.

 Some of the common symptoms of periodontal disease include swollen and tender gums that bleed on brushing, bad breath, gum recession, loose teeth, and pus between the gums.
 If you have any of the above symptoms, you should contact a periodontist near you immediately.

-At Montgomery Dental Associates, our board-certified dentists provide comprehensive periodontal treatment near you to restore your oral health.
+At Montgomery Dental Associates, our board-certified periodontist in Rockville provides comprehensive periodontal disease treatment near you to restore your oral health.

 Periodontal disease can often be treated successfully.
 The main goal of periodontal treatment is to remove all the plaque, tartar, and bacteria to improve your dental health.
 A combination of non-surgical and surgical procedures may be required to successfully treat gum disease.